bwilsoncc/surveyor_data/README.md

-#survey

-As usual I am co-opting this folder which currently contains a shapefile.
-I will probably just delete it since it's been around since 2006.

-There are a bunch of files out there called "surveys" containing images in different formats.
+=surveyor_data

+## Overview

+I want all survey documents to show up in PDF format in our web applications.
+They exist in various formats including TIFF, JPEG, and PDF right now.

 This project will pull them all into a unified PDF format.
+It also writes a bit of metadata to each PDF file.

 Once that's done, I will need to update links to point to the new files.

-The scripts/ folder will contain Python code
+The scripts/ folder contains the Python code

 ## Method

-I am using graphicsmagick because I can run it from Python and because it produces the smallest PDF files.
-The other library I tried was GDAL.
-It generates PDFs that are 4x the size of the TIFF file so it's doing something extra in there.

-I need to use GDAL to set up the metadata on each PDF once they are created and/or copied.
+I ended up using two passes, first I try to use graphicsmagick to convert files to PDF because generally it produced smaller files.

+Then I wanted to write some metadata and the easiest way was using GDAL.

+Since a few files could not be converted with graphicsmagick, there is also some code to convert those files with GDAL.

 ## Set up (Linux only)

-Create a conda environment for Python 3 and install the packages we need and activate it.
+I tried using Windows at first but could not convince the packages to install there.

+I tried installing both graphicsmagick and GDAL in one conda environment and failed.
+So I use two! pgmagick and gdal fight one another and if you need to use a newer copy of either you should create two separate conda environments so that they can live peacefully.
+I think if you are happy using older code you could put them both in one environment.

-The support for this on Windows is weak so I'm doing Linux today.
-I mount the filesystem with all the picture files and use a remote session from VSCode to debug and test.
+The files all live in a Windows fileserver so I mount the filesystem with all the picture files and use a remote session from VSCode to debug and test.

-I am not sure if I need to do the apt installation, try without.
+I am not sure if I need to do this apt installation, try without.

 ```bash
 sudo apt install g++ libgraphicsmagick++1-dev libboost-python-dev